Hagler History, Family Crest & Coats of Arms

 Hagler Settlers in United States in the 19th Century

-- Jacob Hagler, aged 50, who emigrated to the United States, in 1894
+- Jacob Hagler, aged 50, who immigrated to the United States, in 1894

 Hagler Settlers in United States in the 20th Century

-- Beile Hagler, aged 38, who emigrated to the United States from Sariparniax, Austria, in 1909
+- Beile Hagler, aged 38, who immigrated to the United States from Sariparniax, Austria, in 1909

 - Feige Hagler, aged 17, who landed in America from Lutowska, Austria, in 1910